kin-labs/kin-android-ramp-demo/README.md

 }
 ```
 ![You did it](https://media1.giphy.com/media/vmtxnxveVUodG/giphy.gif?cid=ecf05e47pvjtabuo0jwms4yjnrqp3ivu9kmnnkvq2hbkzba5&rid=giphy.gif&ct=g)
 Congratulations!
-We have completed our Getting Started with KIN and Ramp!
+We have completed our Getting Started with Kin and Ramp!

 You can learn more about the Ramp and its Android integration [here](https://docs.ramp.network/mobile/android-sdk).
 You can also find the complete project on [GitHub](https://github.com/kin-labs/kin-android-ramp-demo).